buildthenmarket/Health-and-Fitness/Diet/MACROs.md

 * **Navy beans**: These are a high-starch food that also offer a substantial amount of protein and fiber, making them a nutritious choice.

 Understanding the difference between healthy and less healthy starchy foods can help you make informed dietary choices that support overall health and well-being.

+## Lipoproteins

+Lipoproteins are biochemical assemblies that transport fat molecules, such as triglycerides, phospholipids, and cholesterol, within the extracellular water of the body to all cells and tissues.
+They consist of a triglyceride and cholesterol core, surrounded by a phospholipid outer shell.
+The hydrophilic portions of the phospholipids and apolipoproteins are oriented outward toward the surrounding water, while the hydrophobic portions are oriented inward toward the lipid center.
+This structure makes them soluble in the salt-water-based blood pool.

+Lipoproteins are classified into several types based on their size, lipid composition, and apolipoprotein content.
+The main classes include:

+* **HDL (High-Density Lipoprotein)**: Often referred to as "good cholesterol," HDL helps remove excess cholesterol from the bloodstream and transport it back to the liver for processing.
+HDL can be further classified into large, medium, and small types using nuclear magnetic resonance, and pre-beta 1 and 2, alpha 1, 2, 3, 4 using 2-dimensional gel electrophoresis.
+* **LDL (Low-Density Lipoprotein)**: Known as "bad cholesterol," LDL carries cholesterol to cells and can contribute to the buildup of plaque in arteries if levels are too high.
+* **VLDL (Very-Low-Density Lipoprotein)**: Primarily responsible for transporting triglycerides from the liver to other parts of the body.
+* **Chylomicrons**: The largest lipoproteins, they transport dietary triglycerides and cholesterol from the intestines to other parts of the body.

+Apolipoproteins, a special kind of protein embedded in the outer shell of lipoprotein particles, play a crucial role in stabilizing the lipoprotein structure and determining its functional identity.
+For example, Apolipoprotein C-III (Apo C-III) is associated with chylomicrons, VLDL, and HDL.
+It inhibits lipoprotein lipase (LPL) and the uptake of lipoproteins, which can affect the metabolism of lipids in the bloodstream.

+Lipoprotein metabolism is divided into two pathways: exogenous and endogenous.
+The exogenous pathway involves lipoproteins composed chiefly of dietary lipids, while the endogenous pathway involves lipoproteins originating in the liver through de novo synthesis of triglycerides.
+The handling of lipoprotein particles in the body is referred to as lipoprotein particle metabolism.

+Understanding lipoproteins and their metabolism is essential for preventing cardiovascular disease and other metabolic diseases.
+Lifestyle changes and medications like statins can be used to treat high cholesterol levels.